Gorontalo: Geography

 Gorontalo lies on the northern peninsula of Sulawesi, also known as the Minahasa Peninsula.
-The province has an elongated shape area, stretching from west to east almost horizontally on a map, with a total area of 12025.15 km2.
+The province has an elongated shape area, stretching from west to east almost horizontally on a map, with a total area of 12024.98 km2.
 To the north and the south of the province lies the Sulawesi Sea and the Gulf of Gorontalo or known as Gulf of Tomini, respectively.
 Prior to 2000, Gorontalo province was part of North Sulawesi province which lies on the eastern border.
 The western border of the province is Central Sulawesi province.

 Topographically, the province is relatively low (0–40^{o}), with the elevation ranging between 0–2400 m above sea level.
 Its coastline length is more than 590 km.
 Counting the Exclusive Economic Zone to the north where Philippines is at the border, the total sea area of the province is more than 50500 km2.
 There are some small islands around the north and the south of the province, 67 of which have been identified and named.

+Tree-cover loss year in Gorontalo, 2001-2024, from the Global Forest Change dataset.

 The land surface in Gorontalo Province is mostly hilly.
 Therefore, the province has many mountains with different heights.
 Tabongo Mountain which is located in Boalemo Regency is the highest mountain while Litu-Litu Mountain which is located in Gorontalo Regency is the lowest.

 Besides having many mountains, Gorontalo Province is also crossed by many rivers.
 The longest river is the Paguyaman River located in Boelemo Regency with a flow length of 99.3 km.
 While the shortest river is the Bolontio River with a flow length of 5.3 km located in North Gorontalo Regency.

 As the peninsula of which Gorontalo Province is a part is located near the equator, this area has a fairly high air temperature.
 The minimum temperature occurs in September which is 22.8 °C. While the maximum temperature occurs in October with a temperature of 33.5 °C. In 2013 the average temperature ranged from 26.2 °C to 27.6 °C.

 Gorontalo Province has relatively high air humidity, the average humidity in 2013 reached 86.5% percent.
 Whereas the highest rainfall occurs in May, which is 307.9 mm but the highest number of rainy days is in July and December, which is 24 days.